Tips

 Cartoon

 Most cartoons are in English (it differs based on where you live).
-Every single kid has their own favorite cartoon, be it a cartoon they watch on TV or in a form of a book such as a comic book.
-Here are a few things you can do after they’ve finished watching:
+Every single kid has their own favorite cartoon, be it a cartoon they watch on TV or in the form of a book such as a comic book.

 • Ask them if they understood what today’s episode is about.